David with Joanna Lumley

 "I especially loved my second boarding school, an Anglo - Catholic convent in the hills behind Hastings.
 The nuns wore blue stockings and were brainy and lovely.

-There were 70 boarders and I was happy as a clam."
 She attended the Lucie Clayton Finishing School in London, after being turned down by the Royal Academy of Dramatic Art at the age of 16.